 I believe most other things that exacerbate skin sensitivities in Irish skin are due to lifestyle:

 - I hate to feel like I’m pointing the finger but a lot of Irish people just don’t look after their skin properly.
 There’s a huge emphasis on covering it with makeup and plenty of men feel like skincare just isn’t for them.
-If you took a peek into the bathroom of a Spanish or French man, you’d see moisturisers, cleansers, eye creams and serums galore!!
+If you took a peek into the bathroom of a Spanish or French man, you’d see moisturisers, cleansers, eye creams and serums galore!
 Things like not using SPF, not drinking enough water, not washing your face properly, using baby wipes to remove makeup and not hydrating the skin properly accumulate and lead to us looking older than we are, suffering from congestion and way too many other things to list.

-- I don’t like to feed into the notion that ALL Irish people are big drinkers as it is simply not true but a lot of us are keen on a regular gargle… Alcohol leaves your skin gasping for water, causes drinkles AKA dehydrated wrinkles and can irritate pre-existing conditions.
+- I don’t like to feed into the notion that ALL Irish people are big drinkers as it is simply not true but a lot of us are keen on a regular gargle… Alcohol leaves your skin gasping for water, causes drinkles and can irritate pre-existing conditions.
 If you want to read more, check out Skin Sins: Alcohol.

 What is the difference between sensitive skin and sensitised skin?

-You’re born with sensitive skin and it is passed through genetics (thanks, parents!!).
+You’re born with sensitive skin and it is passed through genetics (thanks, parents!).
 Pale skin that reddens easily is more likely to be sensitive.
-Sensitive skin may have a thinner epidermis (AKA the top layer of skin) and the blood vessels will be closer to the surface, and thus more visible.
+Sensitive skin may have a thinner epidermis (AKA top layer of skin) and the blood vessels will be closer to the surface, and thus more visible.

 Sensitised skin, on the other hand, comes about usually later in life when the skin has been exposed to environmental aggressors like those listed above.
 If your skin has become sensitised, your skin may look thin, feel tight after washing and you could have bumpiness and flushing.

 Could my sensitivity be the result of allergies?